 - Clearly reference previous papers, the advice contained in them, the discussion included and any decisions made.
-A 'reminder type' summary in the paper, with more detailed information available in an appendix works well. - Explain what's in scope in this paper, and what's not (i.e. what's covered in other papers and what is beyond the limits of the overall advice stream). - Clearly show where the new paper fits into the string. - Make progress on resolving the issues.
+A 'reminder type' summary in the paper, with more detailed information available in an appendix works well. - Explain what's in scope in this paper, and what's not (i.e. what's covered in other papers and what is beyond the limits of the overall advice stream). - Clearly show where the new paper fits into the string, e.g. what has come before, and what is still to come. - Make progress on resolving the issues.